 Music Curriculum Statement

-The Music Curriculum is delivered using the National Curriculum 2014 and the Early Learning Goals are followed to ensure continuity and progression from the Foundation Stage through to the National Curriculum.
+The Music Curriculum at Harewood Primary School is delivered using the National Curriculum Programme of Study 2014, the Model Music Curriculum March 2021 and the Foundation Stage Early Learning Goals are followed to ensure continuity and progression from Foundation Stage through to the National Curriculum.

 The music curriculum at foundation stage is delivered through focused small group teaching sessions using ‘Music Express’ and Charanga once per week and through daily self-initiated activities within the indoor and outdoor nursery and reception areas.
 In key stage 1 and 2 a scheme of music sessions using musical programme Charanga are taught over a half term block, and embeds previous learning and allow pupils to take on new skills.

 At Harewood Primary School, we place great emphasis on the quality teaching of singing which is delivered by a specialist singing teacher and accomplished pianist.
 We believe singing has an important and positive impact on our children on many levels.
 We believe that singing is a powerful vehicle for teaching listening, performing and appraising skills, as well as introducing pupils to a wide range of genres; it is an important activity in its own right for developing confidence and self-esteem.

 Children arrive at Harewood with low levels of oracy so are given a weekly singing session from Reception to help raise these levels.
 Learning lyrics, committing them to memory and being exposed to sophisticated vocabulary widens our children’s limited choice of words.
 As they move through school, children become more aware of lyrics and messages which deepens their emotional literacy.
 We particularly notice this in the way that boys engage in singing and the emotional impact that they feel/convey when performing.